digi-ron/AU-Falcon-SPUD-Project/PCMBCM/BCM/BCM.md

 ## Model Variations

 There are 2 types of BCM available for the AU Falcon, the Low model and the High model.
 The high and low BCMs have different configurations depending on the series in which they were installed, making a total of 6 different BCM variations across the model.
 Thankfully the BCM can be easily identified by colour, using the table below:

-> XR models and Low models with premium features added were fitted with High model BCMs, with functionality only wired in as required for the optioned features.
-Note that there are mixed reports that a "premium feature" necessitating a high BCM could be as minor as power windows, coolant level sensors, or headlight on chimes, however this is unconfirmed.
-{: .block-note}

 <!-- style added as only used here -->
 <style>